 - LBTurnInstrumentOn() and LBTurnInstrumentOff(): are plain C functions to control the load balancing statistics instrumentation on or off on the calling processor.
 No implicit broadcast or synchronization exists in these functions.
 Fortran interface: FLBTURNINSTRUMENTON() and FLBTURNINSTRUMENTOFF(). - setMigratable(bool migratable): is a member function of array element.
-This function can be called in an array element constructor to tell the load balancer whether this object is migratable or not7. - LBSetPeriod(double s): this function can be called anywhere (even in Charm++ initnodes or initprocs) to specify the load balancing period time in seconds.
-It tells load balancer not to start next load balancing in less than s seconds.
-This can be used to prevent load balancing from occurring too often in automatic without sync mode.
+This function can be called in an array element constructor to tell the load balancer whether this object is migratable or not7. - double LBManager::GetLBPeriod(): returns the current load balancing period when using periodic load balancing mode.
+Returns -1.0 when no period is set or when using a different LB mode. - LBManager::SetLBPeriod(double s): The SetLBPeriod function can be called anywhere (even in Charm++ initnodes or initprocs) to change the load balancing period time when using periodic load balancing mode.
+It tells the load balancer to use the given period s as the new minimum time between load balancing invocations.
+It may take up to one full cycle of load balancing before the new period comes into effect (so up to the the period after the next load balancing invocation completes).
+This call should be made at least once on every PE when setting the period.
+If no elements have usesAtSync set to true and no LB period was set on the command line, this call will also enable periodic load balancing mode.
 Here is how to use it:

 '''

-// if used in an array element
+// if used in an array element:

-LBDatabase lbdb = getLBDB();
+LBManager lbmgr = getLBMgr();

-lbdb->SetLBPeriod(5.0);
+lbmgr->SetLBPeriod(5.0);

-// if used outside of an array element
+// If used outside an array element, since it's a static member function:

-LBSetPeriod(5.0);
+LBManager::SetLBPeriod(5.0);

 '''